shanenbe/Experiments/README.md

 This experiment (described in detail in a paper that is not yet published) checks the effect of indentation on (nested) if-statements.
 Each shown if-statement consists of 7 (nested) if-statements.

-The experiment is a 2x3x3 N-of-1 trial (with 5 repetitions per treatement combination) with the following independent variables:
+The experiment is a 2x3x3 N-of-1 trial (with 5 repetitions per treatment combination) with the following independent variables:

 - indentation (indented, non-indented): Indented code uses 4 whitespaces for each indentation level.
 - read_indent (4, 6, 8): It is the lines to be read in the indented code (only those lines that are necessary)